temporalio/tcld/README.md

 ```

 ### Reinvite users to your account:
-If a user has been invited to your account but has not accepted the invite, you can reinvite them using the `user resend-invite` command.
+If a user has been invited to your account but has not accepted the invite, you can reinvite them using the following command.
 This command will send a new invite email to the user.
 The previous email invitation link will become invalid.
 ```
 tcld user resend-invite -e <user-email>
 ```